wtfbbqhax/DOOM-3-BFG/README.md

 3. Copy the game-data's base dir from Steam to that directory (e.g. /path/to/Doom3BFG/), it's in /your/path/to/Steam/steamapps/common/DOOM 3 BFG Edition/base/
+	or, if you used SteamCMD, in the path you used above.

 4. Copy your OpenTechEngine executable that you created in 5) or 6) and the FFmpeg DLLs to your own OpenTechEngine directory (/path/to/OpenTechEngine/).